-Strong In the event of complications in a peripheral access, removal of the access is recommended. $\checkmark$ In the event of an infection related to a peripherally inserted central catheter, it is advisable to remove the catheter, whether or not there is systemic involvement due to the infection.
+Strong In the event of complications in a peripheral access, removal of the recommended.
+In the event of complications in a peripheral access, removal of the access is recommended. ~ In the event of an infection related to a peripherally inserted central catheter, it advisable to remove the catheter, whether or not there is systemic involvemendue to the infection.
 Strong In the event of access thrombosis with a peripherally inserted central catheter, removal of the catheter is recommended, previously assuring prevention of thromboembolic disease of the patient using low-molecular-weight heparin.